simon-frankau/galette/README.md

 Some nice-to-haves I probably won't get around to:

- * Actually check if the checksum logic is broken on overflow (see source TODO).
  * Add tests for the cases where we're deliberately different from galasm.
   * Specifically, long pin names, no equations, no DESCRIPTION,